nhinojos/tic-tac-toe/README.md

 # TicTacToe
-Recreating Tic-Tac-Toe in Python using the NumPy library.
+Recreating Tic-Tac-Toe in Python using NumPy.